Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 There are a few ways to check on the status of your chaos resources, after your stress test pod(s) reach a `Running` state.

-From the [test cluster dashboard](https://aka.ms/azsdk/stress/dashboard), select your stress test pods from the dropdown and verify there are entries in the logs in the **Chaos Daemon Events** table.
+From the [playground cluster dashboard](https://aka.ms/azsdk/stress/dashboard), select your stress test pods from the dropdown and verify there are entries in the logs in the **Chaos Daemon Events** table.

 On the stress cluster, you can view the status of your chaos resources.
 For example, to check on all the network chaos